Week 2 HW: Reading and Writing DNA Sequences

 Part 3: DNA Design: Pick a Protein… Any Protein?

 As seen in the page from my notes above, I’m interested in Chroococcidiopsis, a type of cyanobacteria, which is the focal point of my research with PIG.
 A protein, OCP, is found in the Phycobilisome (PBS), which is a large light harvesting complex attached to the Thylacoid Membranes within the cyanobacteria cell body.
-It is an Orange Carotenoid Protein (OCP) with 6483 genes.
-At this point, I have no idea what any of this means, and I’m not sure if this protein - which was one of over 41,000 results to my search for “proteins commonly found in cyanobacteria” - will be of any importance to my project.
+It has 6483 genes, and I have no idea what any of this means, and I’m not sure if this protein - which was one of over 41,000 results to my search for “proteins commonly found in cyanobacteria” - will be of any importance to my project.
 Apparently, it acts as a sunscreen with its orange coloration for the thylacoid membrane, which is important for regulating photosynthesis within the cell.
 I chose this protein in particular for primarily two reasons, it’s a necessary part of a functional cyanobacterial cell, and it has been isolated as a plasmid, which seems to be important in context to the work we will be doing within HTGAA.

 Reverse Translation of OCP Protein sequence to DNA sequence.